Carlos Ward

-Carlos Ward (born May 1, 1940 in Ancón, Panama) is a funk and jazz alto saxophonist and flautist.
-He is best known as a member of the Funk and disco band BT Express as well as a jazz sideman.
+Carlos Ward (born May 1, 1940, in Ancón, Panama) is an American funk and jazz alto saxophonist and flautist.
+He is best known as a member of the funk and disco band BT Express as well as a jazz sideman.

 Biography

 Ward was raised in Panama City, and at a young age was exposed to a wide range of music, including Dixieland, classical, and Panamanian calypso.
 In 1953, he and his family moved to Seattle, Washington, where he began studying the clarinet.
 While in high school, he also picked up the alto saxophone, and began playing in rock and roll bands.
 During this time, he began listening to the music of Thelonious Monk, John Coltrane, and Ornette Coleman.

 During the early 1960s, he joined the military, and studied at the Navy School of Music.
 While stationed in Germany, he met and played with Albert Mangelsdorff and Karl Berger, with whom he would record several albums.
 He also met Eric Dolphy, who encouraged him in his musical endeavours.
 In 1965, shortly before returning to the United States, he met and spent time with Don Cherry, who was playing with Abdullah Ibrahim (Dollar Brand).

 In September 1965, while Coltrane was playing at the Penthouse in Seattle with his expanded group, Ward was allowed to sit in.
 He later recalled: "He let me come on stage, and immediately he could decipher what I was trying to do, by making motions with his hand how my ideas were going.
 He was going up and down, to the sides, and this is how we started.
 I would come and sit in with him a couple of nights...
 I would go to the hotel and meet with Pharoah [Sanders] and Raphael [Garrett], and they were talking about vegetarianism."
 Ward can be heard as part of this group on the Coltrane album A Love Supreme: Live in Seattle, released in 2021.
-In addition, the track "Afro Blue" recorded in Seattle on September 30 of that year, and released on Live in Seattle, features an alto saxophone solo by an unidentified player.
+In addition, the track "Afro Blue" recorded in Seattle on September 30 of that year, and released on Live in Seattle, featured an alto saxophone solo by an unidentified player.
 It has been speculated that this may have been Ward.